Chart Color Schemes

 Warnervale's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Warnervale residents have relatively positive health outcomes with low prevalence of common conditions among the general population.
-However, prevalence is higher than the national average among older and at-risk cohorts.
+Health data for Warnervale shows a relatively positive health profile among its residents.
+The prevalence of common health conditions is quite low among the general population, but higher than the national average among older and at-risk cohorts.

-Approximately 49% (~774 people) have private health cover, lower than the national average of 55.3%.
+Approximately 49% (~747 people) of the total population has private health cover, which is lower than the national average of 55.7%.
 Mental health issues and arthritis are the most common medical conditions in the area, affecting 10.8 and 9.0% of residents respectively.
-68.4% of residents declare no medical ailments, higher than Greater Sydney's 61.5%.
-The area has 12.4% (194 people) aged 65 and over, lower than Greater Sydney's 22.3%.
+A total of 68.4% of residents reported being completely clear of medical ailments, compared to 61.5% across Greater Sydney.
+The area has a lower proportion of residents aged 65 and over at 12.7% (192 people), compared to the 22.3% in Greater Sydney.

 Frequently Asked Questions - Health